Dundo History, Family Crest & Coats of Arms

 The ancestors of the Dundo family lived among the ancient Anglo-Saxon tribes of Britain.
 Dundo was a name given to a male, where it was originally used as a pet form of Andrew.
 Essentially the surname Dundo originally derived from the Old Scottish name Andrew.

 Early Origins of the Dundo family

-Another 191 words (14 lines of text) covering the years 1613 and 1674 are included under the topic Early Dundo History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dundo research.
+Another 96 words (7 lines of text) covering the years 1613 and 1674 are included under the topic Early Dundo History in all our PDF Extended History products and printed products wherever possible.

 Dundo Spelling Variations

 Dundo has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Dundo have been found, including Dandie, Dandy, Dande, Dando and others.